FAQ

 Q: What kind of chocolate do you use?

 A: We use the highest quality chocolate we can get!
 We love to support local, and some of the best award-winning chocolate makers in the world are in Utah.
-We currently use dark chocolate from Solstice, mainly the 70% Wasatch blend.
-For the holiday 2022 collection we introduced our first vegan milk chocolate bonbons, using 46% Valrhona Amatika which is almond-based.
+We currently use dark chocolate from Ritual, mainly the 70% Wasatch blend.

 Q: How long have you been in business?